 36) Use a meal delivery service.

 Cooking can be a form of self-care, or it can feel like a chore.
 I love the middle ground of Sun Basket, where they do all the meal planning and shopping for you, then deliver you the ingredients for the most delicious recipes!
 I regularly rely on this service and enjoy feeling less pressure to plan out my meals and go to the grocery store.
-Go here to get $35 off your order + 4 free gifts from Sun Basket!
+Go here to get $90 off your first four orders!

 37) Listen to or play music.